kosei8/QFESTA-SageMath/README.md

 [^1]: committed on Jun 2, 2023; *commit id*: 7bc6c47eb3b87fd483be07fbbb4666174132d1a9.

 We use theta model for the computation of (2, 2)-isogenies as default.
-For this, we use the following files from Theta-SageMath:
+For this, we use the files in the following folders from Theta-SageMath:
 - theta_isogenies
 - theta_structure
 - utilities